Millet and Buckwheat Toasting Bread

 The next day I began by mixing up a batch of 1-1/4 cups cassava flour + 1/2 cup arrowroot starch.
 I warmed the potato for 30 seconds in the microwave and placed in 2 separate bowls, mashing with a fork.

 I whisked the egg, salt, xanthan gum, then added 2.5 tbsp. of the flour mixture.
-I divided this mixture between the two bowls of potato.
+I then divided it between the two bowls of potato.

-I then gradually added more flour to each bowl and worked it in until I could roll the dough into a ball.
+I gradually added more flour to each bowl and worked it in until I could roll the dough into a ball.
 I covered each in plastic wrap and rested 15 minutes.

-I liberally floured a cutting board and started with the white sweet potato, gradually incorporating more flour until I could roll the dough into a long smooth rope, like this.
+I floured a cutting board and started with the white sweet potato, gradually incorporating more flour until I could roll the dough into a long smooth rope, like this.

 I used a bench knife to cut the rope into 1/2″ pieces.